-How Federal Multiple Common Bond Charters Help with Bank Purchases and Mergers
+How a Federal Multiple Common Bond Charter Can Help with Bank Purchases and Mergers

 Credit unions looking to grow assets quickly have traditionally turned to mergers for help.
 However, merger activity has slowed considerably this year: the NCUA reported only 61 approved mergers through June 30, 2019, on pace for a 64% reduction compared to 2018.